-Consulting and professional fees are lower in Q1 2019 than Q1 2018 due to an decrease in legal services.
+Consulting and professional fees are lower in the 2019 periods than the 2018 periods due to a decrease in legal and other professional services.

 Travel and business promotion fees relate to travel between Canada and China for Investor and management meetings.
-Travel and business promotion fees are lower in Q1 2019 than Q1 2018 due to an decrease in travel between Canada and China in Q1 2019.
+Travel and business promotion fees are lower in the 2019 periods due to a decrease in travel between Canada and China in the period.

-Shareholder and regulatory expenses are lower in Q1 2019 than Q1 2018 due to the timing of expenses and an increase in shareholder reporting costs.
+Shareholder and regulatory expenses are lower in the 2019 periods due to the timing of expenses and a decrease in shareholder reporting costs.